Index of Tools

 Center for Environmental Forensice Science University of Washington

-An extension of SCAT aiming to determine the geographic origin(s) of large elephant ivory seizures.
-Uses a Voronoi tessellation method that utilizes genetic similarities across tusks to simultaneously infer the origin of multiple samples that could have one or more origin(s).
+An extension of the SCAT tools.
+It aims to determine the geographic origin(s) of large elephant ivory seizures using a Voronoi tessellation method that utilizes genetic similarities across tusks to simultaneously infer the origin of multiple samples that could have one or more origin(s).

 AML Index